fmi/fp2015/week4/homework/README.md

 ## Highest order

-Implement a function `f` that takes 3 arguments - a predicate `p` function and two more functions - `g` and `h`.
-All function arguments are function with one argument.
+Implement a function `f` that takes 3 arguments - a predicate `p` and two more functions - `g` and `h`.
+All function arguments are functions with one argument.

 `f` should return a function with a single argument.